hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 ## 6. Transferring assets

-After we have registered and minting the assets for Joe, let's transfer some amount to another blockchain user.
+After we have registered and minting the assets for Joe, let's transfer some of it to another blockchain user.
 To do this, we will create a new user, register his asset in the `main` method and add assets transfer operations.

 ```Kotlin